Zachary-Levesque/AI-agents-workflows/README.md

 - verify outputs carefully
 - confirm email, calendar, or sheet actions behave the way you expect
 - review any risky workflow before using it with real data

-### 5. Adapt the workflow for your use case

-These workflows are best used as starting points.

-You can adapt them by:

-- changing prompts
-- replacing tools or APIs
-- adjusting validation rules
-- adding approval steps
-- changing the final output destination

-## Important note

-This repository is meant to be practical and shareable.

-Because of that:

-- credentials are redacted
-- resource IDs use placeholders
-- workflows may require configuration before they can run in your environment